MuseApplications/MyFunGame/storyboard/Character sheet.md

 13. Any notable quirks?: Dyes her hair purple
 14. Strengths: Adventurous and willing to try new things
 15. Weaknesses: Can be an overacheiver, hard on herself
 16. What's their family like?
 Relationship to family?
-Family history?: Only child, parents divorced, lives with mom who works long hours and is never home
+Family history?: Only child, dad works overseas, lives with mom who works long hours and is never home
 17. What do other people think of this character?: She is popular with lots of friends.
 She is smart and interesting.
 18. Philosophy on life: I'll try anything once
 19. Three words to describe this character: Unconventional, independent, adroit